Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Introduction

 \section{Introduction}

-{Exchange rates significantly influence macroeconomic outcomes, shaping trade balances, capital flows, inflationary pressures, and financial stability, thereby becoming a central focus for policymakers, central banks, and market participants in an increasingly interconnected global economy \citep{eichengreen1998exchange, hausmann1999financial, stoica2016exchange}.
+{Exchange rates significantly influence macroeconomic outcomes, shaping trade balances, capital flows, inflationary pressures, and financial stability.
+Consequently, they remain a central focus for policymakers, central banks, and market participants in an increasingly interconnected global economy \citep{eichengreen1998exchange, hausmann1999financial, stoica2016exchange}.
 Their role in assessing countries' financial stability has long been established \citep{taylor2001role}, with accurate forecasts proving indispensable for guiding monetary policy, designing capital controls, and implementing macro-prudential measures \citep{wieland2013forecasting, lubik2007central}.
 For commodity-dependent economies, where exchange rate fluctuations directly impact inflation forecasts and broader economic stability, reliable projections are particularly vital \citep{rossi2013exchange}.
 Within this context, spot exchange rates, reflecting current market prices for immediate currency delivery, are especially important as they directly influence trade prices, international capital flows, external debt obligations, and monetary policy decisions \citep{pilbeam2015forecasting}.
 Unlike aggregate measures such as the real effective exchange rate, spot rates respond swiftly to short-term market conditions, policy shifts, and uncertainty shocks, with their continuous trading facilitating rapid assimilation of new information \citep{bartsch2019economic}.
 This makes spot markets an ideal setting for analyzing the transmission of oil price shocks and policy uncertainty to exchange rate dynamics across multiple horizons.
 Given the rising global prominence of the BRIC economies\footnote{As of January 1, 2024, the BRICS has expanded to include eleven members (Brazil, Russia, India, China, South Africa, Argentina, Egypt, Ethiopia, Iran, Saudi Arabia, and the United Arab Emirates).
 This expansion has increased the collective share of global GDP.
-Further details can be found at: \url{https://www.weforum.org/stories/2024/11/brics-summit-geopolitics-bloc-international/}.}, collectively accounting for 37.3\% of world GDP (PPP) and a rapidly growing share of global trade \citep{o2011growth, hopewell2017brics, SENGUPTA2025953, nasir2018implications}, understanding and accurately forecasting spot exchange rates in these economies has become increasingly critical for macroeconomic planning, financial stability, and policy coordination. }
+Further details can be found at: \url{https://www.weforum.org/stories/2024/11/brics-summit-geopolitics-bloc-international/}.}, collectively accounting for roughly 37.3\% of world gross domestic product (GDP) based on purchasing power parity (PPP) as of 2024 and a rapidly growing share of global trade \citep{o2011growth, hopewell2017brics, SENGUPTA2025953, nasir2018implications}, understanding and accurately forecasting spot exchange rates in these economies has become increasingly critical for macroeconomic planning, financial stability, and policy coordination.
+Although emerging economies such as the BRIC nations have become increasingly influential in the global economy, they remain vulnerable to global shocks, often experiencing rapid and severe currency fluctuations than developed nations.
+This increased susceptibility stems from greater exposure to external shocks, fragile financial markets, and risk of sudden reversals in capital flows, a phenomenon termed ``flight-to-quality'' \citep{bernanke1994financial, calvo2005sudden}. }